 Why Recognize Reporting on the Rule of Law?

 Effective rule of law reduces corruption, combats poverty and disease, and protects people from injustices large and small.
-It is the foundation for communities of peace, opportunity, and equity—underpinning development, accountable government, and respect for fundamental rights.
+It is the foundation for communities of justice, opportunity, and peace—underpinning development, accountable government, and respect for fundamental rights.

 Traditionally, the rule of law has been viewed as the domain of lawyers and judges.
 But everyday issues of safety, rights, justice, and governance affect us all; everyone is a stakeholder in the rule of law.
 Vigorous reporting and a free, open press play a unique and important role in maintaining and upholding the rule of law throughout the world.
 (Read more about the rule of law.)

 About Anthony Lewis